-VCs dispense with niceties during Capitol riots: “Never talk to me again” – TechCrunch
+VCs dispense with niceties during Capitol riots: ‘Never talk to me again’ – TechCrunch

 — M.G.
 Siegler (@mgsiegler) January 7, 2021

-A lingering question is whether the ignominious day — one on which a dozen Senate Republicans and dozens more Republican House members had planned to object to the certification of the election results — will begin to polarize people further or whether, following Trump’s departure, some of that fury begins to subside instead.
+A lingering question is whether the ignominious day — one on which a dozen Senate Republicans and dozens more Republican House members had planned to object to the certification of the election results — will begin to polarize people further, or whether, following Trump’s departure, some of that fury begins to subside instead.

 Some investors, at least, say their anger has always had more to do with basic human decency, which seemed frequently to take a backseat during the Trump administration.

-Deena Shakir of Lux Capital used to work for the Obama administration and is transparent about her political perspective on Twitter.
+Deena Shakir of Lux Capital used to work for the Obama administration and is transparent on Twitter about her political perspective.
 But she says of today’s events that they “are not about politics.
 What we have witnessed is an affront to democracy, an assault on American history, and a gruesome reflection of the divided nation we live in.”

-Hunter Walk — who cofounded the venture firm Homebrew and today tweeted, “don’t be putting [Trump son-in-law and White House advisor] Jared Kushner on cap tables when this is all said and done” — echoes the sentiment.
+Hunter Walk — who co-founded the venture firm Homebrew and today tweeted, “don’t be putting [Trump son-in-law and White House advisor] Jared Kushner on cap tables when this is all said and done” — echoes the sentiment.
 “I’m not afraid to have a strong public voice on issues I consider to be urgent and essential human rights questions.”

 As for whether the shock of today might make it harder to fund or partner with a team who supported Trump’s ascendency, Walk suggests it won’t, that business is business.
 “We fund wonderful entrepreneurs and employ no purity tests on whether they agree with us 100%.
 I’m certain we’ve backed people who sit to our political left and to our political right – that’s not an issue for us and not an issue for them.”